 A few years back some fellow pilots and I decided that we’d like do something to honor the veterans who flew these machines.
 We wanted to give current generations the opportunity to see and touch a piece of history, so the “Scream’n Rebels” were born.

-Each year we travel throughout the Midwest doing demonstrations and attending patriotic events.
+For many years we traveled throughout the Midwest doing demonstrations and attending patriotic events.
 When we fly we keep two goals in mind..
 To entertain the crowds while sharing our piece of history, and… To be a living tribute to all those veterans who gave their all so we could be free.
 As of July 2016, Our Precious babe has been retired from flying.
 Her last airshow was in Howell Michigan, Livingston County June 24 and 25th, 2016.

 We hope you enjoy this site.

-John Feldvary – Pilot, and Scream’n Rebels Team member
+John Feldvary – Pilot, and Formation Leader Team Member